nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 * Not applicable

 ### How often is dataset reviewed?
-* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for any changes.
+* Not applicable, The dataset is fully hosted and maintained by external source of [Zenodo]((https://zenodo.org).
+Users can refer the main site dataset.

 ### Is a mechanism in place to honor data
 * Yes
 ### If PII collected for the development of this AI model, was it minimized to only what was required?